-How to Make the Aromatic Indian Garam Masala Powder at Home : Easy Steps With Pictures!
+How to Make the Aromatic Indian Garam Masala Powder : Easy Steps With Pictures

 The Magical Indian Curry Powder or The Garam Masala mixture

-- When I was a little girl and my mother used to talk about Garam masala, in cooking recipes, I thought some masalas have to be heated and added to a particular recipe.
+When I was a little girl, and my mother talked about Garam masala in cooking recipes, I thought some masalas have to be heated, and added to a particular recipe.

 What is Garam masala?

 'Garam' means hot and 'Masala' means spices.
 So Garam masala, in fact means, Hot Spices.
-The spices, which provide Heat and Warmth within your body.
-It is particularly very essential to consume Garam masala in winters.
+The spices, which provide Heat and Warmth to the body.
+It is particularly essential to consume Garam masala in winters.

-The Garam Masala has many other health benefits, besides keeping you warm in winters.
+The Garam Masala has many other health benefits, besides keeping one warm in winters.